georgetegral/ensuring-quality-releases/README.md

 ![Postman Run Summary](images/postmanTestsResults.PNG)

 We can navigate to the Test Results page to see exactly what tests passed and what failed.
-We

 ![Postman Tests Results](images/postmanTestsResults2.PNG)

 In the Pipeline run we can check the logs of the publishing of the test results.

 ![Postman Tests Results Pipeline logs](images/postmanTestsResults3.PNG)

+Please do note that this API is not very stable, so passing test results may vary according to the time of usage.

 ## Create a Selenium test for a website
 For the next part of the project we will explain our tests that can be found on the selenium-test.py file.